IKF - Graduation Requirements**

 Modified Diploma

-- Has a documented history of an inability to maintain grade level achievement due to significant learning and instructional barriers; or
+- The student has a documented history of an inability to maintain grade level achievement due to significant learning and instructional barriers; or

-- Has a documented history of a medical condition that creates a barrier to achievement.
+- The student has a documented history of a medical condition that creates a barrier to achievement.

-Having met the above eligibility criteria, a modified diploma will be awarded to students who, while in grade nine through completion of high school, complete 24 credits which shall include:
+Having met the above eligibility criteria, a modified diploma will be awarded to students who, while in grade nine through completion of high school, complete 24 credits, with at least 13 of those credits to include:

 - Three credits in language arts;